Communications: Facilities and Equipment

 Winifred Moore Auditorium

-The Winifred Moore Auditorium serves as home to the Webster University Film Series showing 35mm and 16mm films on its 15' by 20' screen.
-Originally used as a chapel, the auditorium now boasts 240 of some of the most comfortable theater seats around.
+The Winifred Moore Auditorium serves as home to the Webster University Film Series showing 35mm and digital films on its 15' by 20' screen.
+Originally used as a chapel, the auditorium now boasts 240 of the most comfortable theater seats around.
 Some of the original pews can be seen in the hallways of Webster Hall.

-In addition to film screenings, the auditorium hosts jazz and classical concerts, Opera Studio performances, lectures and other university events.
+In addition to film screenings, the auditorium hosted jazz and classical concerts, Opera Studio performances, lectures, town hall meetings and other university events.

 The Winifred Moore Auditorium is located at 470 E. Lockwood Ave.

 Media Services manages the equipment and facilities used by faculty and students in the School of Communications.
 This helps in achieving educational goals and gives students experience using professional-level equipment and facilities in audio, animation, film and video production.
 Students work with state-of-the-art equipment as early as their freshman year.

 The School of Communications (SOC) evaluates equipment needs on an ongoing basis.
 Students work with a range of tools to better prepare them for the variety of equipment they may find in the real world.
 The School invests in state-of-the-art technology and teaches students the latest techniques so they are ready for their chosen professions after they graduate.

 - Meet the Faculty

 - Executive Council

 - Job Opportunities